| STRIKE, NOT THE END OF

 for all his life.
 He was branch delegate, and later branch secretary,

 at Hatfield colliery in the periods before its final closure.
+Dave is in the fortunate position of being

 both a graduate, with am MA in Industrial Relations and Law, and